 Credit Union Overview

-AlaskaUSA Federal Credit Union has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 10.60% (excellent) based on September 30, 2018 data.
-In the past year, AlaskaUSA has increased its total non-brokered deposits by $434.33 million, an excellent annual growth rate of 6.94%.
+AlaskaUSA Federal Credit Union has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 7.29% (excellent) based on September 30, 2022 data.
+In the past year, AlaskaUSA has increased its total non-brokered deposits by $970.73 million, an excellent annual growth rate of 10.14%.
 Please refer to our financial overview of AlaskaUSA Federal Credit Union (NCUA Charter # 5913) for more details.

 AlaskaUSA Federal Credit Union is currently the largest credit union headquartered in Alaska and the 15th largest credit union in the country, with more than 767,000 members and assets in excess of $11.9 billion.
-Chartered in 1948 as the Alaskan Air Depot Federal Credit Union, serving military personnel and federal employees stationed in pre-statehood Alaska.
+Chartered in 1948 as the Alaskan Air Depot Federal Credit Union, the original FOM was exclusive to military personnel and federal employees stationed in pre-statehood Alaska.
 The AlaskaUSA rebrand occurred in 1975 as its FOM diversified, including the addition of ten Alaska Regional Native Corporations.
 Between 1983 and 2010, AlaskaUSA merged or acquired six credit unions in Washington and California, and in 2014, opened its first Arizona branch.
-Alaska USA is currently the largest credit union headquartered in Alaska, with more than 662,000 members and assets in excess of $7.5 billion.
+As mentioned above, AlaskaUSA will re-brand as Global Credit Union in early April 2023, following the acquisition of Global Credit Union.

-How the CD Compares
+How the 36-Month Certificate Special Compares

-The above rates are accurate as of 12/19/2018.
+The above information and rates are accurate as of 1/31/2022.

-To look for the best nationwide CD rates and the best CD rates in your state, please refer to our CD Rates Table page.
+To look for the best CD rates, both nationwide and state specific, please refer to our CD Rates Table page.